 Individuals who want to travel to the United States on a visa undergo a rigorous process before the U.S. approves them.
 One of the steps in the process involves attending a visa interview at the U.S. consulate or embassy in the home country.
-During the interview, The immigration official will review the documents provided with the application and questions to the visa applicant.
+During the interview, the immigration official will review the documents provided with the application and questions to the visa applicant.
 By the end of the visa interview, the consular officer will either issue the visa or issue a denial.
 If you receive a section 221g refusal, do not panic because there’s still hope for a visa.

 The U.S. issues a Section 221g refusal when a visa application is missing the necessary information to approve the visa and/or requires administrative processing.
 Essentially, the government holds the application until the consulate reviews it more in-depth and determines its eligibility.
 A 221g refusal is quite a common response from immigration authorities and is typically temporary.
 However, with the help of an experienced lawyer, an applicant can submit the proper documentation to have the visa approved in the end.
 This post will explore the best way to handle a 221g denial, common reasons for refusal, and recommended tips to navigate the immigration process.

-Section 221g of the INA
+What is Section 221g of the INA

 Section 221g exists in the U.S. Immigration and Nationality Act (INA).
 Based on the definition, it means “the consular officer determined that the applicant was not eligible for a visa after completing and executing the visa application and any required interview.”
-When you submit a U.S. visa application, a consular officer will issue or refuse it.
+When you submit a U.S. visa application, a consular officer will issue an approval or refuse it.
 Suppose your application is missing essential and relevant information for the consular officer to decide.
 In that case, they can deny it until further administrative processing and additional evidence are collected.
 The government will notify you that they need more processing after your interview with the consular officer.

 What is Administrative Processing?